-UCF’s 50th anniversary followed another key milestone: the 20th anniversary of John C. Hitt as president of UCF.
-Hitt became the university’s fourth president on March 1, 1992, and two decades of remarkable results have followed under his visionary leadership.
+John C. Hitt became the University of Central Florida's fourth president on March 1, 1992, and more than two decades of remarkable results have followed under his visionary leadership.

-UCF’s rise as a leading major metropolitan research university has brought international distinction to the university and more high-tech jobs to the region.
-Since President Hitt’s arrival at UCF, research funding has escalated from $28.4 million to more than $100 million annually for the last nine years.
-UCF professors conduct research of global impact on such diseases as diabetes and cancer, and professors and students from various fields work with companies throughout Central Florida.
-Together, they develop new technologies and innovations that create high-paying jobs as part of the Florida High-Tech Corridor Council.
+Since President Hitt’s arrival at UCF, research funding has escalated from $28.4 million to more than $100 million annually for the past 11 years.
+Research professors and students from various fields work with companies throughout Central Florida to develop new technologies and innovations that create well-paying jobs as part of the Florida High-Tech Corridor Council.

-Typically, UCF sets new school records each year for the quality of its students, the number of transfer students it accepts from community and state colleges, and the number of degrees it awards.
 President Hitt founded the 23-county corridor council in 1996 with University of South Florida President Betty Castor.
-The University of Florida has since joined on, anchoring a public-private approach that has generated more than 3,200 jobs with a direct and indirect economic benefit of $1.3 billion.
-And UCF’s national reputation for innovation continues to grow in such areas as optics and lasers, simulation and training, video game production, and hospitality management.
+The University of Florida has since joined on, anchoring a public-private effort that has generated more than 3,200 jobs with a direct and indirect economic benefit of $1.3 billion.

 The president’s unique approach to tackling opportunities, challenges, and problems has taken UCF from promise to prominence – and it has earned him many accolades.
-Those include being twice ranked No. 1 on Orlando Magazine’s list of Orlando’s 50 Most Powerful People and earning the Orlando Sentinel’s Central Floridian of the Year award, and being recognized by Washington Monthly magazine as one of the 10 most innovative college presidents in America.
+Those include being twice ranked No. 1 on Orlando Magazine’s list of Orlando’s 50 Most Powerful People, earning the Orlando Sentinel’s Central Floridian of the Year award, and being recognized by Washington Monthly magazine as one of the 10 most innovative college presidents in America.